vyahello/python-ood/README.md

 proxy.occupied = True
 proxy.produce()
 ```

 **[⬆ back to top](#table-of-contents)**

 ### Adapter
-Adapter patterns converts interface of a class into another one a client is expecting.
+Adapter patterns convert interface of a class into another one that client is expecting.
 - Exercise:
   - Korean language: `speak_korean()`
   - British language: `speak_english()`